PandasWhoCode/read-all-custom-properties/README.md

 ## Fine Grained Token Requirements

-To run the action within your Github CI/CD pipeline you will need to create a fine-grained token with the following permissions:
+To run the action within your GitHub CI/CD pipeline you will need to create a fine-grained token with the following permissions:

 ### Organization Permissions